Uvacoder/learndevtoolbox/docs/archive/concepts-definitions/abstraction/index.md

 It makes complete sense because the details of how a `Person` runs are very different from how a `Cat` runs (just picture a person running on their two feet and a cat on their four paws).

-We should always review the classes that triggered that abstraction to make use they now inherit the new class.
+We should always review the classes that triggered that abstraction to make sure they now inherit the new class.

 _Person class_